jcomeauictx/xacpi/README.md

 # xacpi
 battery monitor for minimalist GNU/Linux Xwindow managers such as fluxbox

+this project was born back in 2013, after numerous hard shutdowns when forgetting to plug in my laptop. it provides an icon on the lower right of the fluxbox screen indicating the battery charge. it has been rewritten a few times over the years.

 ## prerequisites (assumes Debian Bullseye, adapt to your distribution)
 `sudo apt install acpi`